thoughtbot/Argo/Documentation/Compilation-Errors.md

 ## Complex expressions

+#### Note: Complex expressions will somehow increase the build/compilation time.

 Since the implementation of `decode` on a model consists of fully currying a method and composing it with many small pieces, each of which may be composed of many other pieces, it is not surprising that Swift sometimes has difficulty